Alabama's GOP Rep. Martha Roby Wins Primary Runoff

 In 2016, following the infamous Access Hollywood tape that went public weeks before the election with Trump heard saying lewd things about women, Roby said he should step aside and that she would not vote for him.

 This year, she attracted a number of primary challengers.
-In Alabama's June 5 primary, Roby was unable to clear 50 percent of the vote and it forced her into a runoff with Bright, who was the second-largest vote-getter.
+In Alabama's June 5 primary, Roby was unable to clear 50 percent of the vote, which forced her into a runoff with Bright, the second-largest vote-getter.

 Despite her earlier criticism of Trump, the president tweeted an endorsement of her last month.

-The New York Times reports that the president, "agreed to endorse Ms. Roby after appeals from Paul D. Ryan, the House speaker, and Kevin McCarthy, the House majority leader and Mr. Ryan's possible successor.
+The New York Times reports that the president "agreed to endorse Ms. Roby after appeals from Paul D. Ryan, the House speaker, and Kevin McCarthy, the House majority leader and Mr. Ryan's possible successor.
 And even as he set aside older grievances against Ms. Roby, Mr. Trump underscored, by helping rescue her from political oblivion, that he is the dominant personality in the national Republican Party."

 "It's been a true privilege to have the support of the White House through this campaign," Roby told cheering supporters Tuesday night, according to AP.